-Your business must be considered a micro enterprise.
-Micro enterprises are defined as 'an enterprise which employs fewer than 10 people and whose annual turnover and / or annual balance sheet total does not exceed EUR 2 million'.
+Your business must be a small or medium sized enterprise (SME), or a micro enterprise.
+SMEs employ fewer than 250 people and have an annual balance sheet and / or turnover of less than EUR 50 million.
+Micro enterprises employ fewer than 10 people and have an annual turnover and / or annual balance sheet total of less than EUR 2 million.